-Lookina back the on decade, there were a number of personalities in the synagogue who gave it a very special character.
+Looking back on the decade, there were a number of personalities in the synagogue who gave it a very special character.

-all who wished to join the shul, irrespective of their level of observance.
-All those who remember him agree that he exuded warmth, but he was a very strong character, especially speaking out in Polish-English for broken observance of kashrut.
+Rabbi Heshel was welcoming to all who wished to join the shul, irrespective of their level of observance.
+All those who remember him agree that he exuded warmth, but he was a very strong character, especially speaking out in broken Polish-English for observance of kashrut.
 He didn't allow talking in the shul, particularly during kriyat hatorah.